Kingcoopa/My-README-Generator/README.md

 1. type "node index.js"
 2. Go through the prompted questions.
 3. Once the prompts are completed, the newREADME File will be created.
+4. Once the "README" is created, the user then can push the file to their hosting site.

 ## License